Certifiable Lower Bounds of Wigner Negativity Volume and Non-Gaussian Entanglement with Conditional Displacement Gates: Weak-dispersive Regime and Conditional Displacement Gates

-where $a$ is the creation operator of the cavity, $\sigma_z = \ketbra{g} - \ketbra{e}$ is Pauli Z on the qubit, $\chi$ is the cross-Kerr nonlinearity, $K$ is the self-Kerr nonlinearity, $\hbar\varepsilon(t)$ is the envelope of the time-dependent drive, and the ellipses contain higher-order terms.

-As readout lines (control lasers) are coupled only to the qubit in circuit QED \cite{cQED4,cQEDreview} (cavity QED \cite{cQED3,cQED6,cQED7}), the only qubit measurements are available in both cases.
-Hence, to infer some properties of the cavity state from the qubit measurements, entangling operations between the qubit and the cavity are required.
-Such entangling operations typically have gate times of order $\sim \chi^{-1}$ \cite{displacedParity}.
+In circuit QED (cavity QED) systems where qubits are dispersively coupled to driven cavity modes, readout lines (control lasers) are coupled only to the qubits \cite{cQED4,cQEDreview} (\cite{cQED3,cQED6,cQED7}), so only qubit measurements are available in both cases.
+Hence, entangling gates between qubits and cavities are required to infer some properties of the cavity states from the qubit measurements.
+Such entangling operations typically have gate times of order $\sim \chi^{-1}$, where $\chi$ is the cross-Kerr nonlinearity that dictates the coupling strength between the qubit and the cavity \cite{displacedParity}.

-On the other hand, to suppress the effects of higher-order terms, like the anharmonicity of the cavity, the Kerr nonlinearities, including $\chi$, have to be small in magnitude.
-This results in a trade-off between suppression of nonlinear effects and the length of entangling gate times.
+On the other hand, $\chi$ has to be small to suppress higher-order effects like the anharmonicity of the cavity \cite{cQED4,cQEDreview}.
+This results in a trade-off between suppression of nonlinear effects and entangling gate times.

-A recent development offers an alternative to this trade-off.
-By setting the nonlinearities to be small and choosing an appropriate drive with a large amplitude, it is possible to induce the time evolution of the system to be a conditional displacement gate of the form \cite{ECDgate}
+Some recently developed control schemes---using spin-dependent forces \cite{ionCDgate}, echoed conditional displacements \cite{ECDgate}, or conditional-\textsc{not} displacements \cite{CNODgate}---offer alternatives to this trade-off.
+In all three schemes, the system nonlinearities are small, and an appropriate drive is chosen to induce the time evolution of the system to be a conditional displacement (CD) gate of the form \cite{ionCDgate,ECDgate,CNODgate}